CodeYourFuture/syllabus/docs/finalproject/roles.md

 **Time Commitment**: One day a week plus ~4 hours during the week

-Teaching assistant provide technical support to the students as they are developing their projects.
+Teaching assistant provide technical support to the trainees as they are developing their projects.
 They can provide support in

 - Architecture of the application
 - Helping to solve specific implementation problems